So you blog has been growing and you have decided that it’s time to turn your blog into a business.

 1. Define Your Brand

-Now a successful blogger and entrepreneur, Holly shared her 50% business failure rate with us, but revealed that the good thing about running a blog business is that it takes almost no investment.
-You can try on many different projects with very little capital – all you need is good web hosting account and a few dollars a year to secure URLs.
+Now a successful blogger and entrepreneur, Holly shared her 50% business failure rate with us, but revealed that the good thing about running a blogging business is that it takes almost no initial investment.
+You can try on many different projects with very little capital – all you need is a web hosting account (which usually costs $3 – $10 per month) and ten dollars a year to secure a domain name.

 She advised starting with baby steps – “just call it and start somewhere.”